 - 1 oz cream cheese softened

-- In a small bowl, whisk together filling ingredients.
-Sprinkle half of filling into dough and mix in, but do not fully incorporate, so that it remains streaky.
+- In a small bowl, whisk the remaining 2 tablespoons of sweetener with the cinnamon.
+Sprinkle half of this mixture into the dough, and mix in a little but do not fully incorporate, so that it remains a bit streaky.

 - Turn the dough out onto the prepared baking sheet and pat out into an 8 inch circle.
 Sprinkle with the remaining cinnamon mixture and cut into 8 even wedges.
 Carefully separate the wedges.

 - Space the wedges evenly around the baking sheet and bake 20 to 25 minutes, until lightly browned and firm to the touch.
 Remove and let cool 5 minutes on the pan, then transfer to a wire rack to cool completely.

 - In a medium bowl, beat the cream cheese with the sweetener until well combined.
 Beat in the cream and vanilla extract until smooth.

 - Place the drizzle in a plastic Ziploc bag and snip of the very tip of one corner.
 Pipe decoratively over the cooled scones.